Predicting Corporate Risk by Jointly Modeling Company Networks and Dialogues in Earnings Conference Calls: Experiments

 \subsection{Experimental Results}

-Table \ref{tab:ret} shows the result of the comparison experiment, we can see that TVGNN performs best in the company risk prediction tasks for the three time windows.
+Table \ref{tab:main_results} shows the result of the comparison experiment, we can see that TVGNN performs best in the company risk prediction tasks for the three time windows.
 Compared to the best baseline models, TVGNN respectively improves 14.19\%, 9.01\%, and 6.92\% for $\tau=3, 7, 15$.
 On the overall performance $\overline{\text{MSE}}$, TVGNN improves 13.26\% at the basis of the best baseline HTML, demonstrating the effectiveness of TVGNN.
 Additionally, as the time window gets longer, the difference between $v past$ and other baselines gets smaller.
-For $\tau=15$, all baselines are worse than $v_{past}$, indicating that the additional effect of the earnings conference calls transcripts gradually diminishes as the time window becomes longer, which is consistent with the Earning Momentum \cite{ball1968empirical}.
+For $\tau=15$, all baselines are worse than $v_{past}$, indicating that the additional effect of the earnings conference calls transcripts gradually diminishes as the time window becomes longer, which is consistent with the Earning Momentum \citep{ball1968empirical}.
 The impact of a company's earnings information on its stock price fades over time.
 In our experiment, the effect lasts no longer than 15 days.

-\section{Supplementary Analysis}
+\subsection{Supplementary Analysis}

+We further conduct supplementary analysis to examine our model's key modules, nowcasting, and model interpretability.